Ninjin96/Dice-Game/README.md

 ### Step 2:
 Once you're able see the web page.
 You can finally settle the battle with your friends or family about who gets the last slice of pizza.
 Decide a player 1 and player 2.
 ### Step 3:
 Click on refresh in your browser.
 Now the code will run a roll for each dice.
-The player with the highest roll will win and be displayed on the web page.
+The player with the highest roll will win and be displayed on the web page like so:

 [![](https://i.ibb.co/yPT9sLr/dice-game.png)](#)

 Congrats if you won the last slice of pizza!
+If not... maybe let's go for a rematch? 😂

 Thanks for checking out my project and take care!